 Then they can apply for a Kite card, set the card controls and set up a separate PIN.
 The Kite debit card should be delivered within five working days.
 When it arrives in the post, it will then need to be activated in the parent’s app.

-Each child can have one card, costing £2 per month.
-There are no fees for topping up the card or withdrawing cash.
-Once activated, the new ‘Kite Space’ in the parent’s Starling app can be topped up with funds for the child to spend via the debit card.
+Each child can have one card.
+There’s no monthly fee and there are no fees for topping up the card or withdrawing cash.
+Once activated, the new “Kite Space” in the parent’s Starling app can be topped up with funds for the child to spend via the debit card.
 There’s no limit on how many times it can be topped each day, just a limit on the overall balance, which is capped at £5,000.

 What are the parental controls that come with Starling Kite?